kra-mo/cartridges/README.md

 - Automatically downloading cover art from [SteamGridDB](https://www.steamgriddb.com/)
 - Searching for games on various databases
 - Animated covers
+- A search provider for GNOME

 For updates and questions, join our [Discord server][discord-url] (bridged to [Matrix](https://matrix.to/#/#cartridges:matrix.org))!

 ## Donations
-We accept donations through [GitHub Sponsors](https://github.com/sponsors/kra-mo).
+I accept donations through [GitHub Sponsors](https://github.com/sponsors/kra-mo).

 Thank you for your generosity! 💜